mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/UtilizingOperationContext.md

 The ``OperationDelayer`` protocol is used to artificially delay queries in the case of retries.
 By default, operation retries utilize exponential backoff where the operation will be artificially delayed by an increasing amount of time based on the current retry index.

-For testing, this delay may be unacceptable, but thankfully you can override the `QueryDelayer` on the context to remove delays.
+For testing, this delay may be unacceptable, but thankfully you can override the `OperationDelayer` on the context to remove delays.

 ```swift
 let store = OperationStore.detached(